Back/How I AI

 A detailed look at the 'Spin for a Tip!' feature, from UI/UX design mockups demonstrating its states (initial, spinning, tip revealed) to a live mobile app demo.
 This showcases the user experience for an AI-powered tips generator, including design notes for animation timing and instructions for using context-aware AI prompts.

 Claude is incredibly fast and capable, but as CJ says, "Claude is very eager sometimes and maybe jams things in there without thinking about the bigger picture."
-Vibe coding can lead to technical debt.
-To counteract this, CJ has developed a brilliant workflow for quality control: using GPT-5.2 Codex to review Claude's code.
+Vibe coding still creates technical debt if nobody checks the work carefully.
+CJ's solution is to hand Claude's output to GPT-5.2 Codex for review.

 After Claude built the spinner feature, CJ invoked his second AI assistant, aliased as carl in his terminal, which is configured to use Codex.
 He fed it a prompt asking for a detailed review of the code changes.